Divorce Process In California

 Understanding Child Support In California

 Child support typically continues until the child reaches adulthood, though in some cases it may continue until the child finishes college.
 In addition to financial support, the noncustodial parent may also be required to provide medical insurance for their child.
-Child support can be ordered through the court system or negotiated as part of a divorce settlement.
+Child support can be ordered through the court system or negotiated as a divorce settlement.

 Domestic Violence / Civil Harassment

 Domestic violence is a problem that affects all types of families in all types of communities.
-It is not limited to any one race, religion, or economic class.
+It is not limited to race, religion, or economic class.
 Domestic violence includes physical, sexual, and emotional abuse.
 It can happen in marriages, dating relationships, and between family members.
 Civil harassment is a type of domestic violence that is often overlooked.
 It occurs when one family member repeatedly tries to control or hurt another family member.

 Civil harassment can include things like making angry phone calls, sending unwanted text messages, following someone, or vandalizing property.
 It is important to remember that domestic violence is never the victim’s fault.
 No one deserves to be abused, no matter what.
 If you are experiencing domestic violence, please reach out for help.